-For all leases, BNY Mellon SA/NV has elected to account for the contractual lease and nonlease components as a single lease component and include in the calculation of the lease liability.
-The non-lease variable components, such as maintenance expense and other variable costs including non-index or rate escalations, have been excluded from the calculation.
+For all leases, BNY Mellon SA/NV has elected to account for the contractual lease and non-lease components as a single lease component and include in the calculation of the lease liability.
+The non-lease variable components, such as maintenance expense and other variable costs including non-index or rate escalations, have been excluded from the calculation and disclosed separately.